12 Ways to Raise Funds for Startups in India

 Cons:

-• Without a formal repayment plan, misunderstandings can arise, straining relationships.
+• Without a formal repayment plan, misunderstandings may arise.

 2. Government Schemes

-• Stand Up India Scheme – Offers financial support to women entrepreneurs and SC/ST business owners.
+• Stand Up India: financial support for women and SC/ST entrepreneurs.

-• MUDRA Loan Scheme – Provides microloans for small businesses and startups.
+• MUDRA Loan Scheme: microloans for small businesses and startups.

-• Atal Innovation Mission (AIM) – Supports startups focused on innovation, research, and technology.
+• Atal Innovation Mission (AIM): supports innovation, research, and technology.

-• Startup India Seed Fund Scheme (SISFS) – Grants funding to early-stage startups for prototype development and product trials.
+• Startup India Seed Fund Scheme (SISFS): funding for early-stage prototypes and trials.

 3. Find an Angel Investor